 Average time spent during a session without 30-minutes of inactivity (continues to count extra time even after the last page load until the 30-minute timeout period)

-The amount of sessions where users visited the page and leaves the page with no interactions
+The amount of sessions where users visited one page and leaves the website without visiting more pages

 - Conversion Rate: Orders / Users